-- (1) Submissions were received and considered as summarised at Table [3].
-In relation to the submissions received, while there were concerns raised about the potential impact of granting the licence, I am satisfied that these can be addressed by the conditions which I have imposed on the licence. - (2) Appropriate consent is in place for the use of the premises as a small bar. - (3) No submission received from Council. - (4) I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - (5) I am satisfied that the statutory advertising requirements have been met. - (6) Having reviewed all the material, I am satisfied that granting this application for a small bar liquor licence will not be detrimental to the local or broader community.
+- (1) Appropriate consent is in place for the use of the premises as a Liquor packaged liquor licence Delivery - (2) Council No Objection - (3) I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - (4) I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for a Liquor packaged liquor licence Delivery will not be detrimental to the local or broader community. - (6) Plan of Management - (7) Plan Provided